 UITs and mutual funds share common ground when it comes to diversification, regulation, and how they pass on capital gains or dividends to investors.
 A capital gain represents a gain between the price you initially paid for an investment and the price you receive when you sell it.
 A dividend is a percentage of an investment’s profits that are paid out to investors.

 Since UITs and mutual funds are both types of investment companies, they’re subject to SEC regulation.
 This means they’re required to meet regular reporting requirements.
 While this can help to minimize the potential for fraud, investors are still encouraged to read each fund’s prospectus to ensure they understand what the fund invests in.

 What Are the Differences Between UITs and Mutual Funds?

-The biggest differences between UITs and mutual funds have to do with their structure and management.
+The biggest differences between UITs and mutual funds concerns their structure and management.
 A UIT has a set beginning when shares are issued, and an end date when it matures — while an open-end mutual fund typically allows investors to continually buy and sell shares.
 Additionally, a unit investment trust issues a certain number of units when the trust is created while mutual funds can issue new shares periodically.

-With UITs, the underlying investments remain largely the same for the entirety of the investment period.
+With UITs, the underlying investments remain largely or entirely the same until they mature.
 Mutual funds, on the other hand, can buy and sell underlying assets as needed to stay aligned with the fund’s objectives.
-So mutual funds can be more adaptable if an underlying investment doesn’t perform as expected.
+So, mutual funds can be more adaptable if an underlying investment doesn’t perform as expected.